BIO

 Mouthpieces: Giddings Mouthpieces!
 Boreas for large bore (and it’s the OG style from 2005), Harry Waters for small more (quite possibly the greatest mouthpiece ever made), Chubasco for small bore (also OG style from 2005), and the Adriano for the bass.

-Honorable Mentions: I still have my beginner Holton from 5th grade and my youngest son started on it and used it for marching band this year along with an old Conn.
-He favored the Conn for Marching band.
+Honorable Mentions: I still have my beginner Holton from 5th grade and my youngest son started on it and used it for marching band during high school year along with an old Olds.
+He ultimately favored the Olds for Marching band and now uses it for jazz band at Oklahoma State.
 I have been “borrowing” an old Bach 42 with original linkage and closed wrapped valve from a junior college friend since the late 1990s.
-My son uses this horn until he inherits my Edwards.
-I haven’t decided what my next Trombone will be.
-Any thoughts?
+My son used this horn until his Rath R6 arrived.